ehopperdietzel/TFTP-Plus/README.md

 # TFTP-Plus
-Improved version of the TFTP 1350 file transfer protocolo.
+Improved version of the TFTP 1350 file transfer protocol.